jeganchithra589-bit/PROMPT-ENGINEERING-EX-NO-1/README.md

 7.3 Prepare a brief presentation if required (optional)

 # Output:

-## Development Plan: Generative AI and Large Language Models
+## Development Plan: Generative AI and Large Language Models:
 Step 1: Define Scope and Objectives
    1.1  Goal of the Report